Grant Applications are open through March 10, 2023

 What is the grant application and implementation timeline?

-The grant request for proposal (RFP) was released June 2, 2021.
-Grant applications will be due September 3, 2021 with grant awards made mid September 2021.
-The Partnership seeks projects that can be implemented between January and December 2022.
+The grant request for proposal (RFP) was released January 18, 2023.
+Grant applications will be due March 10, 2023 with grant awards made in April 2023.
+The Partnership seeks projects that can be implemented between April and December 2023.
 Communities are encouraged to visit the EGLE website and click on the Red Envelope to sign up for the EGLE Grant and Loan Opportunities Information list-serve to receive future communications about this program.

 How does my community apply for funding?